SixArm/project-management-guide/topics/chain-of-command/index.md

 # Chain of command

-A chain of command is an organization's hierarchicy of authority, communication, and accountability.
+A chain of command is an organization's hierarchy of authority, communication, and accountability.
 It establishes clear lines of communication for decision-making, and helps an organization function effectively.

 **Key aspects:**